 I loved this book and its completely unique story.

 I really enjoyed this book and the original story within the pages.
 I listened to the amazing audiobook and I loved listening to the story the way that the story was intended to sound.
+We were so happy to include this amazing YA fantasy book in our list of books set in Africa.
+(Orisha is a mythical Nigeria).

 When magic disappeared from Orisha, Zelie’s world changed forever.
 When the king ordered all the Maji killed, Zelie was left without a mother or magic.
 She is on a quest to find revenge and bring magic back to Orisha.
-This is one of the fantasy books for teens that builds a whole new world and brings fantasy to a whole new level.
+This is one of the fantasy books for teens that builds a whole new world and brings young adult fantasy books to a whole new level.

 This YA historical fantasy takes place in Paris in 1889 where coercion, magic, betrayal, and murder are the norm.
 At the Exposition Universelle World Fair is an artifact that will give the owner magical Forging abilities.

 Severin and his fiercely loyal friends come together to take the artifact in the hope of also obtaining Serverin’s inheritance.
 Severin finds himself torn between his loyalty to his friends and his desire for revenge.
+I loved this first book in this YA fantasy book series.

 Romance Books Written by Female Bipoc Authors